Violetta (TV series): Broadcast

-The first season originally aired from May 14 to October 26, 2012, in Latin America.
-On Disney Channel (UK & Ireland) the season ran from July 22, 2013, to August 28, 2014.
-It premiered on August 26, 2013, and ended on April 4, 2014, on Disney Channel (Europe, Middle East and Africa).
-On Disney Channel (Scandinavia), it premiered October 14, 2013 and ended June 6 the following year.
-On Disney Channel (Australia and New Zealand), the first season premiered on October 18, 2013.
+The first season originally aired from 14 May to 26 October 2012, in Latin America.
+On Disney Channel (UK & Ireland) the season ran from 22 July 2013 to 28 August 2014.
+It premiered on 26 August 2013, and ended on 4 April 2014, on Disney Channel (Europe, Middle East and Africa).
+On Disney Channel (Scandinavia), it premiered 14 October 2013 and ended 6 June the following year.
+On Disney Channel (Australia and New Zealand), the first season premiered on 18 October 2013.
 It is not known if it finished its run on television, but the complete first season was available at the launch of Netflix in those territories.
-In the United States, it premiered on September 1, 2014, on Azteca and ended on December 19.
-The show had its English language debut with the first two seasons being made available on Netflix U.S. starting July 10, 2015.
+In the United States, it premiered on 1 September 2014, on Azteca and ended on 19 December.
+The show had its English language debut with the first two seasons being made available on Netflix U.S. starting 10 July 2015.

 When Disney+ launched in November 2019, the first season of Violetta appeared on the service for the first time in the U.S. since Netflix removed the show sometime in 2017–2018.

-The second season originally aired from April 29 to October 11, 2013, in Latin America.
-It premiered on August 25, 2014, on Disney Channel (Europe, Middle East and Africa) and ended April 10, 2015.
+The second season originally aired from 29 April to 11 October 2013, in Latin America.
+It premiered on 25 August 2014, on Disney Channel (Europe, Middle East and Africa) and ended 10 April 2015.
 Prior to the season finale, Netflix Latin America started putting up the English audio on episodes that had not yet aired in English internationally.
-On Disney Channel (Scandinavia), it premiered on October 13, 2014, and ended May 29, 2015.
-Disney Channel (UK & Ireland) then aired the season everyday starting June 1 at 10:10pm until August 19.
+On Disney Channel (Scandinavia), it premiered on 13 October 2014 and ended 29 May 2015.
+Disney Channel (UK & Ireland) then aired the season everyday starting 1 June at 10:10pm until 19 August.
 In Australia, the complete second season was put up weeks after the first on Netflix, but has not aired on Disney Channel.

-The second season of Violetta appeared on Disney+ on May 29, 2020.
+The second season of Violetta appeared on Disney+ on 29 May 2020.

-The third season originally aired from the July 28, 2014 to February 6, 2015, in Latin America.
-On Disney Channel (Europe, Middle East and Africa), it premiered September 21, 2015.
+The third season originally aired from the 28 July 2014 to 6 February 2015, in Latin America.
+On Disney Channel (Europe, Middle East and Africa), it premiered 21 September 2015.
 By October 2015, all episodes were available in English on Netflix Latin America.
-On Disney Channel (Scandinavia), the season premiered on October 12, 2015.
-The season was added to Netflix U.S. on December 31, 2015.
-Disney Channel (UK & Ireland) aired season 3 on July 4, 2016, at 10pm and the final episode of season 3 was shown on 1 January 2017.
+On Disney Channel (Scandinavia), the season premiered on 12 October 2015.
+The season was added to Netflix U.S. on 31 December 2015.
+Disney Channel (UK & Ireland) aired season 3 on 4 July 2016, at 10pm and the final episode of season 3 was shown on 1 January 2017.

-The third season of Violetta arrived on Disney+ on September 18, 2020.
+The third season of Violetta arrived on Disney+ on 18 September 2020.